 Students may earn an advanced studies diploma or a standard diploma.
-To earn an advanced studies diploma, students who entered the 9th grade prior to the 2018-2019 school year must receive 26 credits, nine must be verified credits; students who entered the 9th grade in the 2018-2019 school year or later must receive 26 credits and five must be verified credits.
-To earn a standard diploma, students who entered the 9th grade prior to the 2018-2019 school year must receive 22 credits, six must be verified credits; students who entered the 9th grade in the 2018-2019 school year or later must receive 22 credits, and five must be verified credits (refer to the PCHS Program of Studies).
+To earn an advanced studies diploma, students who entered the 9th grade in the 2018-2019 school year or later must receive 26 credits and five must be verified credits.
+To earn a standard diploma, students who entered the 9th grade in the 2018-2019 school year or later must receive 22 credits, and five must be verified credits (refer to the PCHS Program of Studies).

-Advanced Studies Diploma (for students entering 9th grade prior to the 2018-2019 school year)
+Advanced Studies Diploma (for students entering 9th grade in the 2018-2019 school year and beyond)